 Advances are being made in the area of recycling all the time – with us as the driving force.
 This can be seen, for example, by the measures we take to recover precious metals.
 By accepting all types of waste and recovering even the smallest amount of gold, platinum and silver, we are not only helping to conserve our planet's natural reserves of such raw materials but are also ensuring that fewer of these precious metals need to be mined, reducing the sometimes devastating impact such mining has on both human health and the environment.

 Many people in South American countries, such as Columbia, try to earn a living by mining for gold.
 They often use substances that are highly dangerous for their health

 Automobile manufacturers are installing an ever increasing amount of plastic, light metals and high tech in their vehicles.
 There is, therefore, a growing demand for technology that is able to recover and process these various components and materials from end-of-life vehicles.
 REMONDIS' subsidiary, REMINE, has developed its own special recycling plant that contains a range of innovative processing modules.
-The combination of dry mechanical processes will enable metals and plastics to be recovered and returned to production cycles as raw materials.
-This new, highly efficient plant is to be commissioned in 2017 and will be the very first of its kind in Germany.
+The combination of dry mechanical processes enables metals and plastics to be recovered and returned to production cycles as raw materials.
+The plant was commissioned in spring 2020.

 Anyone looking to run a highly efficient recycling business and conserve our planet's natural resources cannot simply ignore hazardous waste.
 Such products, however, contain not only recyclable materials but also harmful substances that can be dangerous for both human health and the environment.
 REMONDIS operates its own laboratories so that detailed analyses can be made of incoming waste.
 Dangerous substances that are unable to be recycled for re-use are transported in secure vehicles to our hazardous waste incineration plants where they are destroyed using environmentally friendly processes and used to generate energy at the same time.